slint-ui/slint/api/python/README.md

 options:

 1. Call `slint.load_file("app.slint")`.
 The returned object is a [namespace](https://docs.python.org/3/library/types.html#types.SimpleNamespace),
-   that provides the `MainWindow` class:
+   that provides the `MainWindow` class as well as any other explicitly exported component that inherits `Window`:
    ```python
    import slint
    components = slint.load_file("app.slint")